AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-14.md

 In practice, this might mean updating DAGs in Airflow, deploying dbt models, or rolling out new configurations to a Kafka stream processor.
 The process should include validation steps, such as verifying schema compatibility or testing data output in a sandbox environment before it goes live.

-Feature flags and gradual rollouts—techniques borrowed from application development—can also be applied to data.
+Feature flags and gradual rollouts: techniques borrowed from application development, can also be applied to data.
 They allow teams to test changes on a subset of data or users before promoting them system-wide.

 ## Monitoring and Incident Response